 Maosonon Island, Philippines

-So this one is a touch more than your average Mayfair flat, but who’s going to complain?
-It’s a Mediterranean villa of the highest order, perched in Sainte Maxime and with views so tasty you’ll be reaching into the wine cellar for a bottle to pair them with.
+So this could be your best option: a Mediterranean villa of the highest order, perched in Sainte Maxime and with views so tasty you’ll be reaching into the wine cellar for a bottle to pair them with.
 And all for £900,000 less than new digs in Mayfair.

-It’s got a cinema, four bedrooms, an interior and exterior pool and even a hammam — which we’re not saying is impossible to find in central London, but is unlikely to crop up on the market at this price.
+It’s got a cinema, four bedrooms, an interior and exterior pool and even a hammam — which isn’t impossible to find in central London, but is unlikely to crop up on the market at this price.
 So, if you’re serious about your steam, this villa is sure to heat things up for you.

 Cote D’Azur Villa, Var